pzwjyxx/HelloWorld/README.md

 # Initialized empty Git repository in /Users/pzwjyxx/HelloWorld/.git/

 touch README
-# Creates a file called "README" in your Hello-World directory
+# Creates a file called "README" in your HelloWorld directory